davidcsterratt/retistruct/docs/index.md

 : Retistruct 0.6.0 is out.
 The big change in this version is a complete refactor of the code, which should enable future enhancements to happen more quickly.
 The stitching algorithm is improved.
-There are major improvments in image rendering, which should be a lot faster thanks to the tsearch algorithm in 0.4.x of the geometry package, and able to deal with high-resolution images.
+There are major improvements in image rendering, which should be a lot faster thanks to the tsearch algorithm in 0.4.x of the geometry package, and able to deal with high-resolution images.